LauraElKaim/Project_Three_Body_Problem/doc/source/Function/function.rst

 Two_body_problem's function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. autofunction EDO.Two_body_problem.TwoBodyEquations
+.. autofunction threebody.EDO.Two_body_problem.TwoBodyEquations

 .. note::
         TwoBodyEquations
 	 	This function takes in an array containing all the dependent variables
 		(here the position and the speed) and an array containing all the
 	 	independent variables (here the time) in that order.
 It returns the values
 	 	of all the differentials in an array